GoogleCloudPlatform/otlp-k8s-ingest/CONTRIBUTING.md

 directory so that they can be merged into the base ConfigMap and consumed by the OTLP JSON file receiver.

-To generate the testing manifests, run `make generate-test`.
+To generate the testing manifests, run `make generate`.

 ### Running tests